ghpipeline/pipeline/README.md

 ## Infrastructure ##

 After logging into Terraform Cloud and making an account/profiile, we need to download Hashicorp and Terraform on our local machine.
-We are using MacOS
+We are using MacOS.

 ```
 brew tap hashicorp/tap